Bucket Access Restriction Based on a Resource Policy

 }

-3.2 Limit User Bucket Access + Force HTTPS
+Policy to Limit User Bucket Access and Force HTTPS

-Here is the same resource-based policy that also forces the use of HTTPS, mandating the use of encryption while the data is in transit:
+This is the same resource-based policy as above, but also forces the use of HTTPS, mandating the use of encryption while the data is in transit.

 {